Skip to content

 peter singer - ethics of giving

-Peter Singer and the Philosophical Guide to Giving
+Peter Singer on the Philosophy of Giving

 The year was 1971.
 East Bengal was ravaged by famine, cyclone, and civil war (which would eventually give birth to Bangladesh).
 People died due to insufficient food, shelter, and medical care.
 Many had fled the war-torn Eastern flank of Bengal towards India—with an estimated 9 million people turning refugees.